 Those who had stockpiled alcoholic beverages could legally drink them.
 And although Prohibition banned the sale of alcohol, it did not prohibit buying it.

 So not even National Prohibition criminalized drinking.
 But millions and millions favor doing so now.

 It’s not surprising that there is such strong anti-alcohol sentiment in the U.S. Not only are there many millions who support Prohibition.
 But there are many, many more who support neo-prohibition.

-Neo-Prohibitionists tend to place primary responsibility for alcohol abuse on government and the environment.
+Neo-Prohibitionists tend to place primary responsibility for alcohol abuse on government.
 Not on the drinker.
 The belief is that government is causing people to abuse alcohol.
 It does so by permitting such things as ads for drinking, the social acceptability of drinking, and the availability of alcohol itself.